 It’s a trend that’s been happening anyway.
 Market researchers have said that online education will climb to $350 billion by 2025.

 This should make your decision to invest in online professional development easier–even for the skeptics in your agency.
 Online learning is much more affordable than traditional in-person courses.

 Even after investing in developing new courses, organizations like yours still can avoid paying for travel and accommodations.
 You might not see savings in year one, but years two, three, and onward will be much less.

 The difficult part is in the execution.
 Most training programs for healthcare teams offer live instruction, and converting those training materials into an online format is about as easy is it is to move from a house you’ve lived in for decades.

 Begin with blended learning.

-For example, the Massachusetts Department of Public Health’s Patient Navigation Online Course includes a 10-week online element that begins and concludes with face-to-face teaching.
-The instructors cover such topics as communication techniques in the group, which gives participants a chance to try out new found skills in a live setting.
+Another example is from the Massachusetts Department of Public Health’s Patient Navigation Online Course.
+It includes a 10-week online element that begins and ends with face-to-face teaching.
+The instructors cover such topics as communication techniques in the group, which gives participants a chance to try out newfound skills in a live setting.
 Other topics, such as documentation skills, convert easily to an online format.